ch1: AN AWK TUTORIAL

 "Syntax error" means that you have made a grammatical error that was detected at the place marked by

-."Bailing out" means that no recovery was attempted.
+>>> <<<."Bailing out" means that no recovery was attempted.

 2. Simple Output

-The rest of this chapter contains a collection of short, typical awk programs based on manipulation of the emp.data
+The rest of this chapter contains a collection of short, typical awk programs based on manipulation of the emp.data file above.

-file is typical of this kind of information - a mixture of words and numbers separated by blanks and/or tabs.
+There are only two types of data in awk: numbers and strings of characters.
+The emp.data file is typical of this kind of information - a mixture of words and numbers separated by blanks and/or tabs.

 Awk reads its input one line at a time and splits each line into fields, where, by default, a field is a sequence of characters that doesn't contain any blanks or tabs.
-The first field in the current input line is called $1
+The first field in the current input line is called $1, the second $2, and so forth.
+The entire line is called $0.
+The number of fields can vary from line to line.

 2.1.
 Printing Every Line

 If an action has no pattern, the action is performed for all input lines.
-The statement print
+The statement print by itself prints the current input line, so the program

 prints all of its input on the standard output.
-Since $0
+Since $0 is the whole line,

 does the same thing.